 Then chances are you have a bunion also known as hallux valgus.
 A bunion is an unsightly and often painful bump where your first toe meets your foot.
 Bunions occur when your big toe loses alignment with the rest of your foot.
 When your first toe drifts over 15 degrees relative to its supporting metatarsal bone it is diagnostic of a bunion deformity being present.
 Sometimes bunions aren’t painful, but sometimes they are as shoes tighten and abnormal ground pressures rub on the newly exposed bone and joint.
-As time passes your toe will often drift further making the problem worse the longer it’s left untreated.
+As time passes your toe will drift further making the problem worsen.
 This can be accompanied by a growing lump of bone.
 When this occurs bunion surgery Perth is something to discuss with a qualified Perth podiatrist available at Australia’s Foot & Leg Specialists.
 Book an appointment with our team today.

 It is best practice to exhaust non-surgical treatment options including:

 The above options are undertaken by the patients for six months before surgery is considered by a Podiatrist.
 Because surgery can often result in worse outcomes.
 Perth Podiatrists are exceptional at non-surgical treatment for bunions.
 Orthopaedic surgeons and Podiatric surgeons are the specialists in surgical treatment for bunions.

 There are many different bunion procedures but the two main categories of procedure are minimally invasive bunion surgery and normal bunion surgery: